 While Integrity Pacts help ensure clean operations on the part of contractors and public officials during the execution of a project, they also yield other benefits.
 Integrity Pacts provide enhanced access to information, increasing the level of transparency in public contracts.
 This, in turn, leads to greater confidence and trust in public decision-making, less litigation over procurement processes and more bidders competing for contracts.

-Integrity pacts can also encourage institutional changes, such as the increased use of e-procurement systems, simplified administrative procedures and improved regulatory action.
+Integrity pacts can also encourage institutional changes, such as increased commitment to making data available in a truly open format, simplified administrative procedures and improved regulatory action.

 More information about Integrity Pacts